secureCodeBox/documentation/docs/how-tos/autodiscovery.md

 It is possible to automatically create scheduled scans for kubernetes entities with the secureCodeBox autodiscovery.
 There are two availble modes that can be activated if needed.
 A _service_ and a _container_ autodiscovery.

 #### Container Autodiscovery
-The container autodiscovery will create a scheduled scan with the given parameters (see configuration options below) for each unique container image in a kubernetes namespace.
+The container autodiscovery will create a scheduled scan with the given parameters (see [readme](https://github.com/secureCodeBox/secureCodeBox/blob/main/auto-discovery/kubernetes/README.md) for config options)  for each unique container image in a kubernetes namespace.
 It is currently disabled by default and must be enabled manually.

 Assume that a namespace contains two pods that run a `nginx V1.5` container.
 The container autodiscovery will only create a single scheduled scan for the _nginx_ containers, as both are identical.